franchsli/SignSpeak/README.md

 - Check why running test.py takes so much time to start running (Check Claude chat).
 - Fully implement model testing into VideoHandler.
   - Try to run and understan main.py file.
-  - Speed up main.py execution time.
+  - Speed up main.py execution time (Check Claude chat).
 - Use VideoHandler functionalities into WebCamHnadler.
 - Implement an ImageHandler (think about it).
 - Collect more data (sentences and letters) to train the VideoHandler with.